isratrade/foreman-ember-starter-kit/README.md

 # foreman-ember-starter-kit

-This repo is an [ember-cli](http://www.ember-cli.com/) project which connects to the [Foreman](https://github.com/theforeman/foreman/) API v2.
+This repo is an [ember-cli](http://www.ember-cli.com/) project which connects to the [Foreman](https://github.com/theforeman/foreman/) API v2 to quickly get up and running using [EmberJS](http://www.emberjs.com/) to interface with Foreman.

 ## Prerequisites